How to Manually Retract an Audi Electric Parking Brake (EPB) Without a Scanner

 Step 2: Manually Command the EPB to Release

 This is the key step.
-Get into the driver's seat and turn the ignition to the "ON" position, but do not start the engine.
+Get into the driver's seat and turn the ignition to the **"ON"** position, but do not start the engine.
 Now, press your foot firmly on the brake pedal.
-While holding the brake pedal down, press and hold the EPB switch in the "release" or "down" position.
-Continue to hold both the brake pedal and the EPB switch down for about 15-20 seconds.
-You may hear the whirring sound of the EPB motors retracting.
-This command tells the system you want to release the brake, and holding it forces it into a service-like state.
+While holding the brake pedal down, press and hold the **EPB switch** in the **"release"

 Post a Comment